 The longer an interview goes on, the higher the risk of people getting bored, off track or antagonistic.
 If the employee asks for more time, that’s fine, but if not keep the interview to 30-60 minutes.

-If it’s a larger organisation, you may want to create an annual exit report that looks at turnover rates and key trends from the exit interviews.
+If it’s a larger organisation, you may want to create an annual exit report that covers turnover rates and drills down into key trends and takeaways from the exit interviews.

 When are exit interviews not appropriate?